-It is estimated that each student should invest 4 hours (or more) a week on class preparation, reading, writing assignments, Each student is responsible for required readings and written/spoken assignments from each unit in the textbooks and teacher assigned projects related to this course.
+It is estimated that each student should invest 4 hours (or more) a week on class preparation, reading, writing assignments.
+Each student is responsible for required readings and written/spoken assignments from the handouts and teacher assigned projects related to this course.